kacperjablonski1/bazy_danych/lab_06.md

 SELECT idZasobu  FROM zasob WHERE (SELECT idKreatury FROM kreatura WHERE idKreatury = 5);
 SELECT idZasobu, ilosc  FROM zasob WHERE (SELECT idKreatury FROM kreatura WHERE idKreatury = 1);

-SELECT idZasobu, ilosc  FROM ekwipunek WHERE idKreatu IN (1,3,5);
+SELECT idZasobu, ilosc  FROM ekwipunek WHERE idKreatur IN (1,3,5);
 ```

 # Zadanie 2